 April 5, 2006: Apple introduces the public beta of Boot Camp, software that allows users with an Intel-based Mac to run Windows XP on their machines.

-Boot Camp will officially arrive in Mac OS X “Leopard,” which debuts at Apple’s Worldwide Developers Conference a few month later.
+Boot Camp will officially arrive in Mac OS X Leopard, which debuts at Apple’s Worldwide Developers Conference a few months later.

 “The PC wars are over,” Jobs said.
 “Done.
 Microsoft won a long time ago.”

 By 2006, however, things were changing.
 Microsoft co-founder Bill Gates had stopped running the company half a decade earlier.
 Microsoft got stuck in a relative slump after hitting its peak valuation at the height of the dot-com bubble.

 Apple, on the other hand, found a way to rebound.
 Just a few years after releasing the iPod in 2001, the MP3 player made up the bulk of Apple’s revenue, moving the Mac to second place.
 The “halo effect” of the iPod, however, helped bring Macs to a whole new audience.
 (A series of innovative Mac hardware designs didn’t hurt, either.)

 Apple viewed Boot Camp as a way to appeal to people who might make the jump from PC to Mac.
 Apple’s switch from PowerPC processors to Intel CPUs, which Jobs announced the previous year, made the feature possible.

 “Apple has no desire or plan to sell or support Windows, but many customers have expressed their interest to run Windows on Apple’s superior hardware now that we use Intel processors,” Phil Schiller, Apple’s senior vice president of worldwide product marketing, said at the time.
 “We think Boot Camp makes the Mac even more appealing to Windows users considering making the switch.”